mmtrebuchet/bpreveal/doc/text/programs.rst

 :py:mod:`prepareBed<bpreveal.prepareBed>`
-    Given a set of regions and data tracks, reject regions that have too few (or too many) reads, or that have unmappped bases in the genome.
+    Given a set of regions and data tracks, reject regions that have too few (or too many) reads, or that have unmapped bases in the genome.

 :py:mod:`prepareTrainingData<bpreveal.prepareTrainingData>`